benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 all vault servers go down.

 You can also see that the todo services don't start failing for awhile after both vault servers are in a critical state.
-This is because the mysql creds vault is exposing to the todo service are good for a minute, so the app doesn't realize vault is gone for up to a minute.
-We could actually avoid a "todo" failure alltogether by hanging onto our old MySQL connection if vault isn't available, but I left that logic out of the todo service since this is largely a vault demo.
-Additionally, we wouldn't want to entirely rely on this since new services would have nowhere to get their creds from.
+This is because the mysql creds that vault is exposing to the todo service are good for a minute, so the app doesn't realize vault is gone for up to a minute.
+We could actually avoid a "todo" failure altogether by hanging onto our old MySQL connection if vault isn't available, but I left that logic out of the todo service since this is largely a vault demo.
+Additionally, we wouldn't want to entirely rely on this, since new services would have nowhere to get their creds from.

 Another thing to note is that after I start a vault server back up, I still need to unseal it